‘Gargantuan’ hail struck Libya last week. It was nearly 7 inches across.

 Winds from the east at the surface and south at the low levels also helped to provide an uninterrupted supply of warm, humid air to fuel the potent storm.
 It helped that the storm was what storm chasers refer to as “tail end Charlie,” or the southernmost storm in a line.
 That way, its warm “inflow” wasn’t interrupted by other storms.

-Mateusz Taszarek, an associate professor at the University of Adam Mickiewicz in Poznań, Poland, analyzed photographs of hailstones from the event to estimate them at 6.7 to 7.1 inches in diameter.
+Mateusz Taszarek, an associate professor at the University of Adam Mickiewicz in Poznan, Poland, analyzed photographs of hailstones from the event to estimate them at 6.7 to 7.1 inches in diameter.
 His findings suggest the hail was well into the gargantuan category, which describes hailstorms 6 inches across or larger.

-Earlier this year, possible world-record hail in Argentina was confirmed by Matthew Kumjian, a professor of meteorology and atmospheric sciences at Penn State.
-He found that the hail, which fell on Córdoba, Argentina in early February of 2018, may have been as much as 9.3 inches in diameter.
+Earlier this year, possible world-record hail in Argentina was confirmed by Matthew Kumjian, a professor of meteorology and atmospheric sciences at Pennsylvania State University.
+He found that the hail, which fell on Cordoba, Argentina, in early February 2018, may have been as much as 9.3 inches in diameter.

 Kumjian says that last Tuesday’s episode in Africa was very impressive in diameter — but still fell far short of a nearly two-pound hailstone that fell on South Dakota in 2010.

 “Photos of [Tuesday’s] stone show there was one particularly large lobe extending laterally from the body of the hailstone that added as much as [1.5 inches] or so to the maximum dimension,” wrote Kumjian in an email.
-“In that sense, it is similar to the Villa Carlos Paz, Argentina, stone, which registered about [6.7 inches] in maximum dimension but only was ~50% the weight of the Vivian, SD US record holder.”
+“In that sense, it is similar to the Villa Carlos Paz, Argentina, stone, which registered about [6.7 inches] in maximum dimension but only was [about] 50% the weight of the Vivian, SD US record holder.”

-He said that the placement of where those protuberances set up is sometimes a game of luck, but is often key in substantially boosting the maximum diameter of a hailstone.
+He said that the placement of where those protuberances set up is sometimes a game of luck but is often key in substantially boosting the maximum diameter of a hailstone.

 Unfortunately, the Libyan hailstone was never weighed, but its existence, along with a spate of other recent records, indicates that giant hail may be more common than once thought.